5 min read

 This number will vary based on how many compounding days there are in a period.
 Credit card companies use compound interest, which is the interest charged on the outstanding balance plus interest already accrued.
 Some credit card issuers will compound interest daily, while others do it monthly.
 Your outstanding balance will grow exponentially faster if the company compounds interest daily.

-You should have a clear idea of how long it will take you to pay off your credit card before you apply.
+Before you apply for a credit card, you should have a clear idea of how long it will take you to pay it off.
 Use our interest rate calculator below to figure out how much you will owe.

 Reducing credit card interest comes down to two important factors, the total amount owed and the annual interest rate.

-The credit card company will assign an interest rate based on your credit history and score.
+The credit card company will assign an interest rate based on your credit score and history.
 This number tells the company how likely you are to pay off your debt.
-If you have a bad rating or no credit at all, you will likely get stuck with a high interest rate.
-If you have a long history of making your payments on time, you should be able to find a card with a low interest rate.
+If you have a bad rating or no credit at all, you will likely get stuck with a high-interest rate.
+If you have a long history of making your payments on time, you should be able to find a card with a low-interest rate.

 Before you sign on the dotted line, figure out how much you can afford to pay each month.
+Look for the minimum payment due at the end of each billing cycle and pay it in full to avoid incurring additional interest.
 The credit card company will identify a minimum monthly payment based on the total outstanding amount.
 This will either be expressed as a percentage of the current balance or a set monthly amount.
 You should be able to make this payment each month without fail.
 However, some credit cards may come with a grace period to shield consumers from extra fees.

 If you can, try to pay off more than the minimum amount to pay off the loan faster.
 The more you pay upfront, the less interest you will accrue.